How does the youth apprenticeship program work?

 A typical internship will expose students to a work environment for a short period of time and most often does not include pay or substantive work experience.

-Juniors and seniors are eligible to participate in youth apprenticeships.
+Typically juniors and seniors are eligible to participate in youth apprenticeships.
+Our age requirements are ages 16-24.
 Some employers have minimum age requirements for certain occupations, however.

-MYAP apprenticeship programs are typically three-year commitments from both the student and the employer.
+Apprenticeship programs range from one-year to up to three-year commitments from both the student and the employer.

 Your high school schedule may be adjusted to accommodate the college courses you will be taking.
 Your high school counselor will work with you to ensure you meet all of your academic goals and that you are on track to graduate with your high school diploma.

 This will depend on your schedule.
 Becoming a youth apprentice requires a serious commitment of time, effort and energy.
-You will be working a minimum of five hours per week for your employer during the academic year and then full-time during the summer between the two years of the program.
+You will be working for your employer during the academic year and then during the summer.
 In addition to regular high school classes, youth apprentices take a specific sequence of college courses each semester over the course of two years.
 The program is designed for motivated students interested in gaining work experience, on-the-job training and in-classroom instruction.
 The demands of the program are significant, but so are the rewards.

 Youth apprentices who successfully complete the program will receive: